lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say_checklist.md

 - [ ] [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/do.png" height = "40" width = "40">](#DontClick) Do: Find something in the team data table.
 Complete the mtl.how/menu to prioritize your needs.
 Responses are confidential.
 ### DO demo
 -	Encourage team members to look around in the team data table before next time.
--	Ask team members to fill out form at mtl.how/menu.
+-	Ask team members to fill out form at mtl.how/menu (open on Chrome or Edge for the best experience).
+-	The username is yout VA email.
 It will take about 5 minutes.
-Responses will be aggregated and discussed in session 4 to help choose which *MTL* module we'll use for the next several sessions of *Modeling to Learn*.
+-	Responses will be aggregated and discussed in Session 4 to help choose which *MTL* module we'll use for the next several sessions of *Modeling to Learn*.

 ## Until next time, thank you for *Modeling to Learn*!